cuhsat/lrsh/README.md

 shell and return the results where `strerr` will be mapped to `stdout`.

 ## Environment
-An user specific configuration file can be place under `~/.palantir.lua`.
+An user specific profile can be place under `~/.palantir.lua`.

-Here is an example configuration file:
+Here is an example profile:
 ```
 -- greet client
 function client_connected()